- Dec 1, 2016

 - You must act realistically at all times.

 - You must have a proper character name.
 Any troll and celebrity names are not allowed.

 - You may not run around not roleplaying at all.
 This includes, but is not limited to, running around on the main roads, jumping on and hitting vehicles.

-- If you die, you may not return to where you died as you must wait at least 10 minutes before returning (NLR).
+- You may not return to the area you died at for a timespan of 10 minutes (NLR).